Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Analysis of the Results

 \subsection{RQ1.
 Which Vulnerabilities are Mentioned?
 How are Vulnerabilities Classified?}

 Following the steps described in \Cref{sec:data_analysis}, we answered to $RQ_1$ realizing a structured taxonomy.
 Initially, we identified 561 vulnerabilities.
 The first challenge was to remove all duplicates, which allowed us to reduce this number to 420.
 The second step was to analyze the remaining vulnerabilities to cluster them.
 We divided the 420 vulnerabilities into 192 unique clusters.
 For each cluster, a vulnerability was placed as a cluster representative.
 In contrast, the remaining 228 vulnerabilities were posed as alternative names.
 In other words, we have identified 192 vulnerability clusters with alternative names used in the literature to refer to the same phenomenon.
 For example, one cluster comprises \textit{Block State Dependency}~\citeA{ChoiEtAl2021} and \textit{Block Info Dependency}~\citeA{ChenEtAl2022}, two vulnerabilities with similar names and expressing the same concept.
 Specifically, this vulnerability arises from smart contracts that rely on blockchain state attributes, which can be exploited due to the predictable nature of specific blockchain attributes.
 In the context of Ethereum, miners can manipulate these attributes of the block to delay submission by up to 900 ms~\citeA{dZaazaaAndElBakkali2023b}.
 Another example is the cluster that includes \textit{Timestamp dependency}~\citeA{ChuEtAl2023, ZhouEtAl2022, KushwahaEtAl2022a, KushwahaEtAl2022b, Staderini2022}~\cite{Rameder2022}, \textit{Timestamp restrictions}~\citeA{VivarEtAl2021}, \textit{Time Constraints}~\cite{Rameder2022}, \textit{Time manipulation}~\citeA{AgarwalEtAl2022}~\cite{Rameder2022}, \textit{Block values as a proxy for time}~\citeA{dZaazaaAndElBakkali2023a, dZaazaaAndElBakkali2023b}, \textit{Incorrect use of event blockchain variables for time}~\citeA{vidal2024openscv}.
 These vulnerabilities express the same concept: the block's timestamp should not be used for precise calculations or critical time dependencies in the contract logic.
-The next step was to hierarchically organize the clusters based on the detail level of their description.
-As shown in \Cref{tab:final_tax}, we organized 120 vulnerabilities on the first level, 66 vulnerabilities on the second level, and six on the third level.
+As previously explained, many vulnerabilities could overlap across multiple categories; therefore we focused on their root cause rather than their effect or attack vector.
+For instance, Unchecked low-level call/send return value (3A) refers to cases where a return value is not correctly handled or checked.
+While an unhandled exception may cause a Denial of Service, the vulnerability itself stems from the missing or unhandled check of the return value.
+Therefore, we placed 3A under \textit{Exception \& Error Handling Disorders}.
+Similarly, Reentrancy (1A1) is an input- or transaction-driven vulnerability.
+Once exploited, it can drain all funds (making the contract Greedy, 1J) or exhaust gas through recursive calls (leading to DoS due to block gas limit, 4I).
+Its effects can vary, but its primary cause is a crafted malicious transaction that triggers the vulnerable external call, along with a malicious contract prepared to exploit it.
+For these reasons, we selected the \textit{Malicious Environment, Transactions, or Input} category.
+Finally, Timestamp Dependency (2A1) arises from dependency on a block property.
+If a timestamp is used to lock resource access, it may introduce an access-control weakness; if it is used to generate randomness, it becomes a weak source of randomness.
+Again, the primary cause, block property dependency, guided our categorization of 2A1 as \textit{Environment/Blockchain Dependency}.